MaxKare Magnetic Rower Review

 MaxKare commented there is a 1-Year “Free” Warranty on this rower in the comment section of Amazon.

 On the MaxKare website, the warranty section states: “24/7 customer support, solving your problem in time.
-30-day full refund if there is any defective.
+30-day full refund if there is any defect.
 24-month manufacturer’s warranty if there is any defect or shipping damage.”

 MaxKare Magnetic Rower Price